digital-asset/daml-katacoda/dojos/dojo101/2_consent.md

 </pre>
 ## Task 2

-We want two parties `Alice` and `Bob` to be known identites on our simulated ledger.
+We want two parties `Alice` and `Bob` to be known identities on our simulated ledger.
 You can allocate them with the `getParty` function:

 <pre class="file" data-filename="daml/Rentals.daml" data-target="append">